cgillinger/Blueskybot/README.md

 # Bluebot

-A bot for posting RSS feed updates to Bluesky using Node.js and Docker.
+A bot for posting RSS feed updates to Bluesky using Node.js (and Docker).

 ## Features
 - Fetches RSS feeds and posts new updates to a Bluesky account.